 - Don’t scrub harshly

-- Don’t bathe too frequently
+- Don’t bathe too often — sometimes a wipe-down is enough

 Is Your Cat Still Scratching After Flea Treatment?
-Here’s Why & What to Do

-If your cat is still scratching after flea treatment, don’t panic—this is common and can happen for several reasons.
-Flea treatments take time, usually 12-48 hours to kill adult fleas, but flea bites can still cause lingering irritation.
+If your cat is still scratching after flea treatment, don’t panic — it’s common and can happen for a few reasons.
+Flea treatments usually take 12–48 hours to kill adult fleas, but flea bites can keep itching for days.
+Sometimes the problem is Flea Allergy Dermatitis (FAD).

 Frequently Asked Questions